brian-watkins/esbehavior/README.md

   })
 ```

-This will result in an `ExampleBuilder` that can then be passed to the `behavior`
+This will result in an `Example` that can then be passed to the `behavior`
 function defined above.

 None of the method calls here are necessary, but if you want the resulting example to